GraphIt-DSL/graphit/graphit_eval/Devcloud_evaluation.md

 export OMP_NUM_THREADS=32; export GOMP_CPU_AFFINITY="0-31"; export export CILK_NWORKERS=32;
 ```

 To run a specific benchmark, use eval.py.
 This script runs **one binary per application for all graphs**.
+The binaries we used will be printed and can be found within **benchmark.py**.

 ```
   python2 eval.py -a application -g graph
 ```

 This will run the benchmark for a specific application and for a specific graph.
 For example, you can run BFS on road graph by doing: